waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 42:** Path to Mahogany Town blocked by water (needs SURF).
 - **Goldenrod Underground:** Locked door at (18, 6) is unsolved.
 - **Route 40/41 Water Route:** Confirmed dead end.
 Multiple pathfinding attempts to the west failed, blocked by a buoy maze.
-- **Battle Tower:** The receptionist at (7, 6) on BattleTower1F stated that only three Pokémon may be entered.
-This is a confirmed prerequisite.

 ## 5. Current Leading Hypothesis & Untested Assumptions
 - **FLY HM:** I'm assuming FLY isn't working due to a story event or a bug. **Alternative Hypothesis:** Maybe it only works from certain locations (like cities) or I'm missing a prerequisite I'm unaware of.